gfrison/proto-app.g8/README.md

 ------------

-It's possibile to customize configuration for any given environment such as development, integration, production (or whatever you want define).
+It's possibile to customize configuration for any given environment such as development, integration, production (or whatever you want to define).

 Add the folder `src/main/resources/conf/{environment name}/`.

 Then set the proper environment's placeholer `config.properties` and `log4j.xml`.

-When you run the application from start script you have to set the system variable ex:
+In the deployment environment you have to set the 'APP_OPTS' system variable ex:

 `export APP_OPTS="-Denvironment=<development/integration/production>"`